 By Nancy Armitage

-Christmas Locations: The Huntingtons spent Christmas usually either at the Huntington Mansion at No. 2, E. 57th St. New York City, or Paris France (1903), & later the San Marino Ranch (H. E. Huntington & Arabella D. Huntington) in 1922-1926.
+Huntington Family Christmas Locations: The Huntingtons spent Christmas usually at the Huntington Mansion at No. 2, E. 57th St. New York City, or Paris France (1903), & in later years, the San Marino Ranch (H. E. Huntington & Arabella D. Huntington) in 1922-1926.

 When Arabella married Henry “Edwards” Huntington the tradition of celebrating Christmas & New Years continued at “No. 2” in NYC.
-From 1913, the year they got married to 1921, Arabella “Belle” & Edwards” often took a week train trip in January from NYC to San Marino Ranch.
+From 1913, (the year they got married) to 1921, Arabella “Belle” & Edwards” often took a week train trip after Christmas or in January from NYC to San Marino Ranch.
 In 1922 & 1923, we know that Belle & Edwards celebrated Christmas at the San Marino Ranch, which was unusual.

-But In 1922, Edward’s son, Howard died & it was a tough year for the Huntingtons.
-That is probably why they were at the Ranch at Thanksgiving and Christmas; to be with the Howard’s family in Oak Knoll, Pasadena.
-After Arabella died in September of 1924, Edwards celebrated Christmas & New Years at his beloved San Marino Ranch & years to follow, 1924, 1925, & 1926.
+In 1922, Edward’s son, Howard died & it was a tough year for the Huntingtons.
+That is probably why they (Edwards & Belle)were at the Ranch at Thanksgiving & Christmas.
+To be with the Howard’s family & his grandchildren in Oak Knoll, Pasadena.
+After Arabella died in September of 1924, Edwards celebrated Christmas & New Year’s at his beloved San Marino Ranch & years to follow to – 1924, 1925, & 1926.

-A Christmastime Dinner Party at No. 2 on 57th in New York City (1915)
+A Christmastime Formal Dinner Party at No. 2 on 57th in New York City (1915) H. E. Huntington’s Hobby Club

 Hobby Club Dinner December 16, 1915

-1st Course: Caviar on Toast [with chopped egg, onion, and baby chives]
+1st Course: Caviar on Toast [with condiments of chopped egg, onion, & baby chives]

 2. Soup Course: Consomme Royale *